PINKY0212/MEDiMiND-RAG-BASED-MEDICAL-CHATBOT/README.md

-# **Medical Chatbot Using RAG**
+# **MediMind - Medical Chatbot Using RAG**

 ## **Introduction**
+MediMind addresses the critical challenge of misinformation in medical AI by combining the fluency of large language models with the reliability of trusted clinical sources.
+Motivated by the risks of hallucinations in standalone LLMs, especially in healthcare, we aim to develop a Retrieval-Augmented Generation (RAG) based chatbot that delivers concise, accurate, and context-aware responses for asthma care.
+By leveraging semantic search, query rewriting, and Mistral 7B, our objective is to build a clinically safe and scalable medical assistant that empowers patients without replacing medical professionals.
+We aim to -
+- Minimize hallucination and misinformation in AI responses
+- Maintain context-aware dialogue over multiple conversation turns
+- Improve patient comprehension using user-friendly language
+- Provide a scalable, modular architecture that can be extended to other medical domains

 This project is an advanced medical chatbot designed to assist users by answering medical-related queries using a robust retrieval-augmented generation (RAG) framework.
-The chatbot leverages the **Pinecone vector database** for efficient document retrieval, **Mistralai LLM** from Hugging Face for natural language generation, and **Gale Encyclopedia for Medicine** as the primary knowledge base.
+The chatbot leverages the **Pinecone vector database** for efficient document retrieval, **Mistralai LLM** from Hugging Face for natural language generation, and **Research Papers, Arcticles, Books, Encyclopedia for Medicine** documents as the primary knowledge base.
 It provides accurate, contextual, and relevant answers to medical queries in real time.

 ## **Features**
-- **Interactive Chat Interface**: User-friendly chat interface built with HTML, Bootstrap, and jQuery
+- **Interactive Chat Interface**: User-friendly chat interface built with HTML, CSS
 - **Retrieval-Augmented Generation (RAG)**: Combines the power of document retrieval with generative AI for accurate responses
 - **Pinecone Vector Database**: Ensures fast and efficient similarity searches within the knowledge base
 - **Mistralai LLM**: A cutting-edge language model from Hugging Face
-- **Knowledge Base**: Uses the **Gale Encyclopedia for Medicine** to provide authoritative information
+- **Knowledge Base**: 30+ Research paper and articles, GINA and NHILBI Guidelines and Protocols, Drug Descriptions and side effects, 3 volumes of Gale Encyclopedia of Medicine, A-Z Family Medical Encyclopedia, Medical Books, Asthma-focused dataset - for meta-routing
 - **Conversation History**: Maintains conversation logs for context-aware responses
 - **Evaluation Framework**: Includes comprehensive evaluation metrics and results
 - **Modular Architecture**: Well-organized codebase with clear separation of concerns